jimangel/jimangel.io/content/posts/2024-01-06-airthings-aranet-awair-ecowitt-integrations-in-ha/index.md

 The [View Plus](https://www.airthings.com/view-plus) was hands down the easiest setup.
 I installed the app, created an account, setup the device, and followed the [Home Assistant integration](https://www.home-assistant.io/integrations/airthings/) setup.
 All the sensor data appeared in Home Assistant and I've had no known issues connecting data / retrieving data.

-The Airthings integration requires using a Airthings "hub" to connect to their API; which is included in the View Plus device.
+The Airthings integration requires using a Airthings hub to connect to their API; which is included in the View Plus device.
 This also means that your sensors can be expanded with smaller Wave Plus devices. (https://www.airthings.com/products)

 - Pros
   - It just works™
   - Decent looking on shelf unit
-  - Easy to expand into multiple rooms (via "Wave" devices)
+  - Easy to expand into multiple rooms (via Wave devices)
 - Cons
   - Price
   - Integration is cloud dependent*
   - Display options are limited

 > \* There's an [Airthings BLE integration](https://www.home-assistant.io/integrations/airthings_ble/) which allows for local offline / bluetooth capturing of data.
-However, it only supports the "Wave" series, not the View Plus.
+However, it only supports the Wave series, not the View Plus.

 Would I buy it again?
 Yes.